cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 main() {
     for (i in 0..100) {
         spawn { =>
-            mutex.tryLock() // Error, `tryLock()` just trying to acquire a lock, there is no guarantee that the lock will be acquired, and this can lead to abnormal behavior. sum = sum + 1
+            mutex.tryLock() // Error: `tryLock()` only attempts to acquire the lock; there is no guarantee of success.
+This can lead to abnormal behavior. sum = sum + 1
             mutex.unlock()
         }